Modica

 The climb up to Modica Alta.
 Most people don’t do this.
 There are buses, and those silly tourist train things.
 But picking your way up random steps to the Belvedere Pizzo, helps you experience the bones of the place.
 And the sense of reward at the top is priceless.

-But this is so much more than a sorbet (to paraphrase Rowan Atkinson’s wrapping patter in Love Actually).
+To paraphrase Rowan Atkinson’s in Love Actually, this is so much more than a sorbet.
 It's whipped until it's creamy.
 To be fair, granite isn’t exclusive to Modica, but it’s as essential to the Italian experience as good cappuccino.
 Both thankfully are readily available.